c0d3p0/godotic-tac-toe/README.md

 # GodoTic-Tac-Toe
-A Tic-Tac-Toe game develop using the Godot Engine.
-C# was used as scripting language.
+A Tic-Tac-Toe game develop using the Godot Engine and C# as scripting language.
 <br/>

 Obs: